A6 disappearances

 The A6 disappearances (French: disparues de l'A6, literally the "[female] disappeared of the A6") is the name given to a number of mysterious disappearances or other crimes involving women and girls, occurring in the 1980s, 1990s and 2000s along a 200-kilometer (120-mile) stretch of the A6 motorway around Mâcon, Chalon-sur-Saône and Montceau-les-Mines, France.
 The area has been informally referred to as the "triangle of fear" (French: triangle de la peur).

-The crimes took place between 22 August 1984 and 2 April 2005.
+The crimes took place between 20 August 1984 and 2 April 2005.
+All known victims were females aged between 13 and 37 who disappeared suddenly in the département of Saône-et-Loire in east-central France, all along a 200 km stretch of the A6 between Mâcon, Chalon-sur-Saône and Montceau-les-Mines.
 Although the police have solved some of the murders, they are unsure of whether the remaining unsolved cases are coincidences or the work of one or more serial killers.

-The victims

-All known victims were females aged between 13 and 37 who disappeared suddenly in the département of Saône-et-Loire in east-central France, all along a 200 km stretch of the A6 in a "triangle of fear" between Mâcon, Chalon-sur-Saône and Montceau-les-Mines.
+Victims

+Françoise Bruyère and Marie-Agnès Cordonnier

+On 20 August 1984, cousins Françoise Bruyère and Marie-Agnès Cordonnier, both 22, were last seen trying to hitchhike from Mâcon to Aix-les-Bains.
+They were never found.

+Sylvie Aubert

+On 14 November 1986, Sylvie Aubert, a 22-year-old cashier working at a supermarket in Chalon-sur-Saône, disappeared after she left her workplace.
+Her severely decomposed body was recovered five months later, on 4 April 1987, from the river Dheune.
+Her body was naked, her wrists were bound by wire, and she had been strangled.

 Christelle Maillery

-Christelle Maillery was murdered in December 1986 and was the fourth woman to disappear.
-In 1990, the examining magistrate ruled that her case would be closed.
-According to French news magazine Le Nouvel Observateur, evidence such as the "victim's clothes, jewelry and a knife" that were found 200 meters from the crime scene were destroyed by the forensics unit of the tribunal de grande instance (roughly equivalent to a Crown Court) in Chalon-sur-Saône.
-No progress was made in the case until 2003, when a private detective working for the Association Christelle obtained the witness testimony of Christelle's ex-boyfriend, reinvigorating the case.
-The boyfriend stated that after the murder, a man named Jean-Pierre Mura offered him 300 euros in "compensation" for the death of his girlfriend.
-The boyfriend found this unbelievable and so never reported it.
-Following the murder of Christelle Maillery in 1986, the support group Association Christelle was formed, and now comprises 11 member families.
-The group stated that its aim is to provide support to families victims of criminal violence.
+On 18 December 1986, 16-year-old Christelle Maillery was murdered in Le Creusot.
+She had been stabbed 33 times 200 meters from her home in the cellar of a social housing project.

+Marthe Buisson

+On 15 August 1987, the body of Marthe Buisson, 16, was found alongside the emergency lane on the A6.
+According to several eyewitnesses, she was thrown from a "big white car" which shattered her skull.

+Nathalie Maire

+On 2 September 1987, Nathalie Maire, 18, was found dead at her workplace.
+She had been beaten with a broomstick and strangled with an extension cord.
+A man was seen by a witness leaving the scene in a white vehicle.
+He was never found.
+Maire had testified in connection with the murder of Buisson.

 Carole Soltysiak

-The seventh person to disappear was 13-year-old Carole Soltysiak.
-Hunters discovered her naked and partially burned body in a forest near Montceau-les-Mines.
-According to the Gazette de Côte-d'Or newspaper, "She had been stabbed four times in the chest.
-However, evidence suggests that strangulation may be the true cause of death".
+The naked and partially burned body of 13-year-old Carole Soltysiak was discovered in a forest near Montceau-les-Mines on 18 November 1990.
+She had been stabbed four times in the chest.
+However, evidence suggested that strangulation was the cause of death.
 The autopsy revealed that she had been intoxicated before being assaulted.
-Isolated traces of semen were found on her body.
-The semen however contained no spermatozoa, meaning her attacker was infertile.
+Isolated traces of semen were also found on her body.
+The semen contained no spermatozoa, meaning her attacker was infertile.
 The DNA was neither a match to serial killer Francis Heaulme nor to two other suspects who were known to be in the area at the time.